CheckMyLicense LogoCheckMyLicense

 After creation, only the license status can be edited.
 Each license maintains its own list of activations, which can be managed based on the Activations Deletable flag.
 When enabled, users can delete individual activations if needed.

-End users can manage their activations directly at www.checkmylicense.online/myactivations.
-An SDK will be available soon, allowing you to integrate activation management into your own website without redirecting users to the CheckMyLicense platform.
+End users can manage their activations directly at www.checkmylicense.dev/myactivations, or you can integrate the activation management flow directly into your own website using the My Activations API together with a Turnstile Widget.

 API Integration